OpenMined/PyDP/examples/restaurant_demo/README.md

 Why is this important?
 Differential Privacy adjusts the amount of noise to mask contributions of each visitor.
 More contributions require more noise.

-Next, analyse for the remaining three cases:

-* Count visits by day of week
-* Sum-up revenue per day of the week
-* Sum-up revenue per day of the week with preaggregation

 ## Count visits by day of week